cmaxw/devchat-eleventy/src/adventures-in-dotnet/net-010-whats-new-in-c-8-0-with-jason-bock.md

 The panel considers how hard it will be to move over large applications into .NET Core.
 Jason explains that since Microsoft has many applications in .NET framework they are in the same boat as other large enterprises.
 So, support for .NET Framework 4.8 will continue to be supported.
 The panel considers their current projects and how migrating could affect them.

 Moving on to the new features of C# 8.0, the panel considers the two most exciting new features, default interface members and nullable reference types.
 They start by discussing nullable reference types.
-Nullable reference types allow developers to annotate ty[es in parameters and properties and say that they are nullable.
+Nullable reference types allow developers to annotate types in parameters and properties and say that they are nullable.

 The panel discusses the opt-in function of this feature and why that is necessary at this stage of its release.
 Jason explains how this all works and the two main purposes for nullable reference types.
 First, it is trying to reduce the number of null references developers get.
 Second, it allows developers to try expressing intent.